fluent/fluent-logger-perl/README.md

         post() waits ack response from server for each messages.

         An exception will raise if ack is miss match or timed out.

+        This option does not work on MSWin32 platform currently, because Data::MessagePack::Stream does not work.

 - **post**($tag:Str, $msg:HashRef)